 He walked off our job (not in person) in September 2020

 That’s right friends, 7 months from the 2nd payment.
-9 months we've been living in an unfinished space with four kids, a pandemic and virtual schooling.
-Not all on him, but definitely just waiting for Tino to install the items we paid him for back in February.
+9 months we’ve been living in an unfinished space with four kids, a pandemic and virtual schooling.
+Not all on him, but definitely just waiting for the custom cabinet maker to install the items we paid him for back in February.

 HE QUIT ON US.

 What I realize now…

 - We never should have let so much time pass.

 - We never should have allowed his lack of communication to continue.

 - We never should have trusted him whole-heatedly.